dmitriid/worker_pool/README.markdown

+To quote:

+>A worker pool is a very common pattern, and they exist in the standard libraries for many languages.
+The idea is simple: submit some sort of closure to a service which commits to running the closure in the future in some thread.
+Normally the work is shared out among many different threads and in the absence of anything fancier, one assumes a first-come-first-served queue of closures.

+RabitMQ's codebase contains exactly such a worker pool.
 A description of RabbitMQ's worker pool can be found here: [http://www.lshift.net/blog/2010/03/29/on-the-limits-of-concurrency-worker-pools-in-erlang](http://www.lshift.net/blog/2010/03/29/on-the-limits-of-concurrency-worker-pools-in-erlang)

-Limitation to RabbitMQ's worker pool are as follows:
+Limitations of RabbitMQ's worker pool are as follows:

 * only one can be created within the running application
 * you have to supply the pool with the function you want to run each time you invoke it